CExA-project/ddc/paper/paper.md

 ### DDC pdi

-PDI ([website](https://pdi.dev/main)) is a C data interface library allowing loose coupling with external libraries through PDI plugins like HDF5, NetCDF, Catalyst and more.
+[PDI](https://pdi.dev/main) is a C data interface library allowing loose coupling with external libraries through PDI plugins like HDF5, NetCDF, Catalyst and more.
 This extension eases the metadata serialisation of the DDC containers.
-Instead of manually expose, sizes, strides and the pointer of the underlying array, the user can directly expose the DDC container.
+Instead of manually exposing sizes, strides and the pointer of the underlying array, the user can directly expose the DDC container.

 ## Acknowledgements